alexisrsantos/JAMA_Reply/README.md

     10. Subsetting the data to only keep 2017
     11. Calculate excess deaths as the difference between the deaths for the period of interest and the upper limit of the 95% CI

-A detailed explanation of the *predict* fundction can be found [here] (http://www.sthda.com/english/articles/40-regression-analysis/166-predict-in-r-model-predictions-and-confidence-intervals/].
+A detailed explanation of the *predict* function can be found [here](https://www.sthda.com/english/articles/40-regression-analysis/166-predict-in-r-model-predictions-and-confidence-intervals).

 # Visualization of Total Population and Death Counts
 ## Population Estimates and Total Deaths